|Finnish Lapland wildflower list Kilpisjärvi||84.58KB||Download File|

 The Kuusamo area

 South-east of Lapland lies the small town of Kuusamo.
-The land surrounding this town is surrounded by taiga, peatlands, lakes and meadows – not unlike southern Lapland.
+The landscape around this town includes taiga, peatlands, lakes and meadows – not unlike southern Lapland.
 However, the hilly landscape, the calcareous soils and the old mossy spruce forests support a slightly different (and very rich) flora and fauna.
 For this reason, the Kuusamo area is included in our Crossbill Guide to Finnish Lapland.

-The Crossbill Guide to Finnish Lapland and the Kuusamo area (2010) introduces you to a fascinating northern wilderness and provides you with itineraries to discover the area at your own pace.
-A trip to Finnish Lapland can easily be combined with one to the north Norwegian coast, the Lofoten Islands in north-west Norway or to the mountainous Sarek in National Park in Swedish Lapland.
-To the south in Finland , Karelia and the Finnish Lake District (around Savonliina in the south-east) is very much worth a visit.
+The Crossbill Guide to Finnish Lapland and the Kuusamo area (2017) introduces you to a fascinating northern wilderness and provides you with itineraries to discover the area at your own pace.
+A trip to Finnish Lapland can easily be combined with one to the north Norwegian coast, the Lofoten Islands in north-west Norway or to the mountainous Sarek National Park in Swedish Lapland.
+To the south in Finland, Karelia and the Finnish Lake District (around Savonliina in the south-east) are also very much worth a visit.